AnonymousUserUseAnonymousName/AnonymousUserUseAnonymousName.github.io/documentation/index.rst

    :width: 100%
    :alt: Async Simulation in URBAN-SIM

-**URBAN-Verseeeeeeee** is a unified framework for robot learning in urban scenarios, including point navigation, obstacle avoidance, pedestrian interaction, etc.
+**URBAN-SIM** is a unified framework for robot learning in urban scenarios, including point navigation, obstacle avoidance, pedestrian interaction, etc.
 It is designed to support a wide range of learning paradigms such as reinforcement learning, imitation learning.
 Built on top of `NVIDIA Isaac Sim`_ and `NVIDIA Isaac Lab`_, URBAN-SIM enables high-fidelity photo-realistic rendering,